 The development of the art of music from the earliest times to the present.
 Oratorio and church music, the opera, songs, and instrumental music.
 Biographies of composers.
 Representative compositions of each main period presented in class.
-Lectures, collateral reading, term papers, and text-book work. - 306.
-HISTORY OF MUSIC Three hours Continuation of 305. - 307.
-FORM
+Lectures, collateral reading, term papers, and text-book work.

+306. History of Music Continuation of 305.

+307. Form

 A study of the development of musical forms, beginning with the plain-song, masses, motets, madrigals, and continuing through early orchestral and instrumental compositions.
-The relationship of musical form to problems of tonality, rhythm, unity and variety.
-Not offered in 1952-1953. - 308.
-Form Two hours Continuation of 307.
-Not offered in 1952-1953. - 311.
-SYMPHONIC LITERATURE..
-Three hours
+The relationship of musical form to problems of tonality, rhythm, unity and marily to the symphonic poem.

+308. Form

+Continuation of 307.

-A study of the development of the Symphony from the early sonatas, suites, and overtures, through to the modern symphony. - 312.
-Symphonic Literature...
-Three hours
+311. SYMPHONIC LITERATURE..
+Three hours A study of the development of the Symphony from the early sonatas, suites, and overtures, through to the modern symphony.

-Continuation of 311.
-This second semester will be devoted primarily to the symphonic poem.
+312. Symphonic Literature...
+Three hours Continuation of 311.
+This second semester will be devoted pri-